kmsmith137/ch_frb_l1/MANUAL.md

     possible to simultaneously use a 1-second chunk size, and search the full CHIME parameter space.

-  - The L1 server is very fragile; if anything goes wrong (such as a thread running slow and filling a ring buffer) then it will throw an exception and die.
+  - The L1 server is fragile; if anything goes wrong (such as a thread running slow and filling a ring buffer) then it will throw an exception and die.